 You get the opportunity to control the overhead costs and streamline your operations.
 Certainly a win-win situation.

 7. Invoice and payment management

 Missing invoices, lack of transparency, and no instant visibility into payments.

 As a field service business leader, you need to make the task easier for them.
-You have to reduce their burden of tallying and totalling, and create an environment where they can focus on what they are expert at.
+You have to reduce their burden of tallying and totaling, and create an environment where they can focus on what they are experts at.

 8. Lack of validations